VISIT US

 ‘It gives me the greatest pleasure to help people find this nurturing silence and develop their own inner-sanctuary.
 It is the most important well-being resource there is.’
 Dr. Jeannine Goh – Director of the Sanctuary of Peace and Healing

-If you are interested in some guidance on developing a silent meditation practice, please email Dr. Goh at the Sanctuary of Peace and Healing.
-She is always happy to introduce you to meditative practice and runs free sessions.
+If you are interested in some guidance on developing a silent meditation practice, please email Nina at the Sanctuary of Peace and Healing.
+We’re always happy to introduce you to meditative practice and we run free sessions.

 Listening service